Osteosarcoma (Bone Cancer in Children)

 In rare situations, radiation therapy may be an option to treat osteosarcoma.
 Radiation therapy uses high-energy waves such as X-rays to kill or shrink cancer cells.

-Children’s Hospital of Philadelphia, in collaboration with Penn Medicine, also offers proton therapy to children at The Roberts Proton Therapy Center.
+CHOP, in collaboration with Penn Medicine, also offers proton therapy to children at the Roberts Proton Therapy Center.

 Proton therapy is an innovative form of radiation treatment that is only available at select hospitals across the nation.
 The greatest benefit of proton therapy is that it delivers most of its energy to a very narrow field at the location of the tumor — making it less damaging to the surrounding healthy tissue.